 1 – Import Excel data to print labels

 Use the function “Link data sources” by clicking on the icon in the left toolbar and follow the instructions.
 Select the option “The data is in a file or in the clipboard“.

-Select the type of file, in this case it was use an Excel file to print our labels so select “Excel 97-2003“.
+Select the file type, in this case an Excel file was used to print the labels.
+Select “Excel 97-2003“.

 Select the Excel file containing the data you want to use.

-NOTE: it’s important to correctly set the directions on the header row.
-As shown in the image below, the Excel file to be connected to the label contains the headers in the first row.
+NOTE: The header settings must be set correctly.
+As shown in the figure below, the Excel file to be connected to the label contains the headers in the first row.

-Choose the number of labels to print from Excel
+Select the number of labels to be printed

-We can set the number of labels to print for each row of the Excel file.
-In this case it will print one label for each row of the Excel file.
+The number of labels to be printed can be specified for each row of the Excel file.
+In this case, one label is printed for each row of the Excel file.

-To set a different number of labels to print see the video tutorial “How to set the number of labels from the database“
+To set a different number of labels to be printed watch the tutorial video “How to set the number of labels from the database”